 Diverse teams outperform homogenous teams.
 That is a reason.
 These are our reasons:

 - RP is committed to being an inclusive, safe and welcoming environment where everyone has equal access and equitable resources to reach their full potential.

 - We are united by our mission to Transform Radiology and in turn have an important impact on the patients we serve and the healthcare system overall.

 - We hold that diversity is a key source of strength from which we will build a practice culture that is inclusive for all.

 - Our goal is to empower and engage the voice of every teammate to promote awareness, compassion and a healthy respect for differences.

 RP Belonging is a significant priority, and we will continue to support the RP Belonging vision, establish annual goals related to Belonging and continue to identify opportunities to enhance organizational access and/or advancement for radiologists and support teammates.
 We will also hold space for Belonging perspectives and seek opportunities to share those perspectives across RP and the work we do in radiology and healthcare more broadly.

 Why should a radiology practice care about Belonging?
 The business case is compelling.
 Our reason: the human experience demands it.
 Before we are doctors, advanced practice providers or support teammates, we are human, and humans deserve to belong.

-Tara McKennie (LinkedIn) is the Vice President of Culture and Leadership Development at Radiology Partners, the largest physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
+Tara McKennie (LinkedIn) is the Vice President of Culture and Leadership Development at Radiology Partners, a leading physician-led and physician-owned radiology practice in the U.S. Learn more about our mission, values and practice principles at RadPartners.com.
 For the latest news from RP, follow along our blog and on Twitter, LinkedIn, Instagram and YouTube.
 Interested in learning about career opportunities?
 Visit our careers page.